 In short, each acupuncturist has to make the art his own.
-I do not practice the traditional acupuncture described by the standard texts.
-I practice in my own unique way, which I have found to be effective over the years.
+I do not practise the traditional acupuncture described by the standard texts.
+I practise in my own unique way, which I have found to be effective over the years.

 What can be treated?

 Personally, I apply three general conditions to selecting cases to be treated with acupuncture:

 - The disorder and/or symptoms are largely functional.
 That means that serious disease is not responsible for the symptoms.

 - I prefer there to be some reasonably strong scientific evidence that acupuncture is effective in similar cases.

 - There is no better way of treating the problem that is acceptable to the client.

 Except the last, these are not absolute rules, but preferable conditions.
 Sometimes (though not usually) circumstances or intuition can override them.

 I cannot cure all ills but I can help some.
 I specialise in:

 The following table below lists conditions for which there is reasonably good evidence for acupuncture treatment.
 If a condition is not listed here, it does not necessarily mean that acupuncture does not work for it, it may simply mean that not enough good quality research has been done to assess it properly.
 Please contact me to find out if you could benefit from acupuncture.